 “It is a good opportunity to network and discover more about the work environment in a big company.
 The company was progressive, inclusive, and friendly and I really appreciated the effort they made to make us feel welcome and listened to as young women.
 It was inspiring to meet people who are passionate about their job, working in a company that is striving towards a low carbon future.
 Meeting and working with the two other Catalyse Change students was also great and having the support as a little team was really reassuring.
 Jasmina

-If your business or organisation is interested to partner with us on this programme next year then please contact Traci Lewis email@example.com
+If your business or organisation would like to partner with us please contact Traci Lewis email@example.com